 Saint John was born in Victoria, BC, Canada and moved to California as a child.
 After graduating high school, he hitchhiked throughout Europe and started his music adventures by performing in the streets of Germany, Switzerland, Austria, Ireland, England, etc, drawing crowds ranging in size from zero (character building) to dozens (which drew the local police).
-He then made his home in Venice Beach CA, amongst the hippies, poets, the homeless, gangs, and the modern beatniks and gypsies, to write and self-produce his first two records, ‘Halo’ and ‘Mercy’.
+He then made his home in Venice Beach CA, amongst the hippies, poets, the homeless, gangs, and the modern beatniks, to write and self-produce his first two records, ‘Halo’ and ‘Mercy’.

 Both albums were well-acclaimed, he formed a band, Saint John and the Revelations, and took the music on the road, performing relentlessly along the west coast of America from Southern California (Hotel Cafe, House Of Blues, Coach House, Genghis Cohen, etc) to the Pacific Northwest (Triple Door, Nectar Lounge, Hard Rock Cafe, etc).
 Saint John has opened for many national and international acts, including Colin Hay (Men At Work), Tom Morello (RATM, The Nightwatchman), Wang Chung, Naked Eyes, VAST, and many others, and has also performed in many local festivals, including Venicestock, Venice Beach Music Festival, Seattle Acoustic Festival, and Brodienation.

 Saint John released an EP, ‘Welcome’, with some of his songs recorded with Peter Buck (R.E.M.), Bill Rieflin (R.E.M., KMFDM, Ministry, King Crimson), and Scott McCaughey (R.E.M., Fresh Young Fellows, Minus 5), and produced by Paul Fox (10,000 Maniacs, Wallflowers, Semisonic, Bjork).

-He now lives near Seattle and performs 3-7 nights per week throughout the Pacific Northwest.
-He also very often performs accompanied by Phil Hirschi (Mahavishnu Orchestra) on cello, and with a full band including Oliver Dye on drums, Mary Ann Miller singing, and Jake Pipinich on guitar.
-Their show schedule can be found here, come to a show and you’ll see and hear why they’ve connected to so many committed fans!
+Saint John lives in Seattle and performs 3-7 nights per week throughout the Pacific Northwest.
+His solo and band show schedule can be found here, come to a show and you’ll see and hear why they’ve connected to so many committed fans!